aw449/AnomalyDetection/README.md

 # Keeping track of a User's Social Network
 The solution uses a dictionary structure that stores Users in Key,Value pairs as <User, User's Social Network> and tracks all users who are within D steps of the User Key.
 This prevents the need for a costly breadth-first search at every transaction event.
 Any transaction events that the User recieves are also automatically pushed to the User's Social Network.
 A breadth first search is only performed if a befriend or unfriend event occurs within its social network.

+# Merging k sorted lists
+Merging k sorted lists is performed in O(nklog(k)).
+A pointer is placed at the tail of every list and each tail element is placed into a maxheap.
+The root of the heap is taken out and the pointer for that list is decremented and the next element for that list is placed into the maxheap.
+This continues until we reach a size T sorted array or there are no more values to sort

 # Running Programs
 The main program can be executed with